BTC logo

 Tuck Jump

-This shape skill should be performed as much like a straight jump as it is possible to do until you reach near TOP.
-This means ‘arms high’ first and not knees up first.
-Nearing the ‘TOP’ you start to bring the knees towards the chest and the hands towards the knees, by the TOP the knees should be as close to the chest as you can get them and your shins parallel to your back; hands should touch just below the front of the knees.
-As you come out of the tuck on the way down arms should first of all come to the side (difficult) and then start to rise again before ‘first contact’.
+Nearing the ‘TOP’ you start to bring the knees towards the chest (not the other way round), and the hands towards the knees.
+By the TOP the knees should be as close to the chest as you can get them and your shins parallel to your back; hands should touch just below the front of the knees.
+As you come out of the tuck on the way down arms should, first of all, come to the side (difficult, it may take a while to get this right), and then start to rise again before ‘first contact’.

 Straddle